demisto/content-docs/docs/concepts/getting-started-guide.md

 ## Are you planning to contribute?

-This site describes how to create content meant to be published on the XSOAR Marketplace and used by several customers.
-You must following proper design, development and documentation guidelines to make sure that the content can used in production in large SOCs.
-While it's always recommended to follow all these guidelines,  some steps, such as the dev environment setup, are mandatory only if you are planning to contribute your content.
+This site will guide you and offer best practices for creating content to be used in the XSOAR platform.
+For those of you who want to take their content to the next level so that it will be published in the XSOAR marketplace and used by several users worldwide, we offer a full [contribution](../contributing/contributing) guide.
+We will walk you through proper design, development, and documentation guidelines to enable your content to be used in production environments in large SOCs.
+While it's always recommended to follow all these guidelines, some steps, such as the dev environment setup, are relevant only if you are planning to contribute your content.

 The following summarizes some common developer profiles and recommendations on what tools to use to develop and contribute.
 If you are not creating Integrations and Automations, no coding is required and you can do most of the work just through the XSOAR UI.